akleroy/phangs_imaging_scripts/README.md

   for imaging.

 - make sure that you have dir_key.txt in place.
-This provides a mapping of directories for all of our non-standard cases, almost always split mosaics.
+This provides a mapping of directories for all of our non-standard cases.
+These are almost always split mosaics, where we image galaxies in multiple parts.
 Anything without an entry is taken to be one-galaxy-one-science-goal.

 - make sure that you have an up-to-date mosaic_definitions.txt .
 This